 What procedures do you have in place to check for the financial health of your company?
-What methods do you take to ensure stable demand and healthy profit?
+What methods do you use to ensure stable demand and healthy profit?

 What procedures do you have in place to check for quality?

 How quickly can I expect an error to be fixed?